Table of content:

 After importing the client base file, a company can start sending transactional, promotional, and Session-type messages in bulk.

 Learn more about how Messaggio aids in setting up an account and using Viber business chat for conversations in our article Viber for Business: How to Create an Account and Use It Efficiently.
+If you want to learn more about Viber marketing, we also recommend this article.

 Ready to start messaging campaign in Viber?